Get Glad Tidings sent

 But what Peter and the others couldn’t see right then, was the bigger picture of the work of Christ.
 And its no wonder, after all they’d been together for three years now.
 This small band of disciples had shared experiences together that went beyond their ability to fully understand or describe.
 They’d had experiences that would not even be clear to them until after His resurrection: John 12:16 says, “These things understood not His disciples at the first: but when Jesus was glorified, then remembered they that these things were written of Him, and that they had done these things unto Him.”

 The miracles that Jesus had done were still fresh in their memories.
 Also the thunderous shouts of the multitudes saying, “Hosanna to the Son of David: Blessed is He that cometh in the name of the Lord; Hosanna in the highest,” (Matt.
 21:9,) were still ringing in their ears, but right then all they could see was the moment.
 All they could do was stare at the One who, at His greatest moment of recognition, seemed determined to walk away from it all.
+Only Jesus, and Jesus alone could see beyond the agony of the next few hours.
+Only He could see why it was so important for Him to die and then to return to the right hand of His Father (Matt.
+26:64).
+He knew that He must go away because:

 • He had to return to the Father as our great Mediator and Advocate (1 Tim.
 2:5; 1 John 2:1).